suzeeparker/FRDocs_dev01-suzee/fr0001_FormR-Introduction.md

 ### The Renaissance Developer
 ----

 - Shouldn't every computer professional understand the total picture?
-Whether your expertise is infrastucture, database, presentation or project management, you can't go wrong with more knowledge about the other disciplines.
+Whether your expertise is infrastructure, database, presentation or project management, you can't go wrong with more knowledge about the other disciplines.
 - The goal of this FormR tutorial is to give you a step by step guide to building a complete environment for a secure server on the cloud serving web pages that access and manipulate data via the Internet.
 ----